 - Full-time employees are four times more likely to have work-at-home options than part-time workers.

-While there is no Census Bureau or government produced data provides additional granularity on the frequency of telework, Global Workplace Analytics’ research finds that:
+While there is no government data that offers additional granularity on the frequency of telework, Global Workplace Analytics’ research finds that:

-- 50% of the US workforce holds a job that is compatible with at least partial telework and approximately 20-25% of the workforce teleworks at some frequency
+- 50% of the US workforce holds a job that is compatible with at least partial telework and approximately 40% of the workforce works remotely at some frequency

 - 80% to 90% of the US workforce says they would like to telework at least part-time.
 Two to three days a week seems to be the sweet spot that allows for a balance of concentrative work (at home) and collaborative work (at the office).

 - Fortune 1000 companies around the globe are entirely revamping their space around the fact that employees are already mobile.
-Studies repeatedly show they are not at their desk 50-60% of the time.
+Studies repeatedly show desks are vacant 50-60% of the time.

 - A typical telecommuter is college-educated, 45 years old or older, and earns an annual salary of $58,000 while working for a company with more than 100 employees.
 75% of employees who work from home earn over $65,000 per year, putting them in the upper 80th percentile of all employees, home or office-based.